 How to picnic like a French

 Barefeet in the grass, sunshine on your face, a little duralex tumbler of local wine in hand and delicious food to nibble with friends – who wouldn’t be happy on a picnic in Lyon?
 This idyllic scene all begins at the market, of course!
 With over 40 markets brimming with fresh, local foods in the city, this is the ultimate starting point of every French picnic in Lyon.
 Not only are they the best places to indulge all of your French culinary fantasies, they truly are a French cultural experience and a great place to soak up the local energy.
 But with so much to choose from, it can be a bit overwhelming to just dive into the market and organize your picnic menu.
-That’s why I’ve come up with some good basics to guide you as you prepare your perfect French picnic.
+That’s why we’ve come up with some good basics to guide you as you prepare your perfect French picnic.

 Photo by Jean-Louis Zimmermann.

-Let’s be honest, I’m sure that funky, smelly, ooey-gooey cheese is one of the first things foodies start dreaming about when they start planning a French picnic.
-So naturally, my advice will start here!
-I recommend picking two or three varieties: at least one of them a goat’s milk cheese, at least one a soft, runny cheese and perhaps one aged cheese.
+Let’s be honest, we're sure that funky, smelly, ooey-gooey cheese is one of the first things foodies start dreaming about when they start planning a French picnic.
+So naturally, our advice will start here!
+We recommend picking two or three varieties: at least one of them a goat’s milk cheese, at least one a soft, runny cheese and perhaps one aged cheese.
 You cannot go wrong with a little pack of adorable, thimble-sized “bouchons de chevre” which couldn’t be more perfectly designed for a picnic!
 Be sure to pick up a St. Mercellin too – its a local speciality that the Lyonnais love for its sweet, gooey funk.
 Lastly, take your pick of Comtés – 12 months if you like your cheese a bit softer and fruity, 24 months if you like a sharp, punchy taste.

-Skip this step if you’re vegetarian, but this is one of my favorite stops.
+Skip this step if you’re vegetarian, but this is one of our favorite stops.
 Between all the dried sausages, patés, and hams Lyon’s markets will have your head spinning with delicious options in this category.
 You can’t go wrong with a slice of paté en croute and a saucisson sec.

 Grab a baguette or two (or three!).
 Easy to tear apart, the baguette is your best bet on a picnic.
 Don’t hesitate to mix it up – Poppy seed, sesame seed and other seed mixes are often available and are the perfect compliment to creamy or pungent cheeses!